rbisdorff/Digraph3/docSphinx/tutorial.rst

 At step *i* (*i* goes from 1 to *n*) do the following:

 1. Compute for each row of the bipolar valued *strict* outranking relation table (see :numref:`strictOutranking`) the smallest value;
 2. Select the row where this minimum is maximal.
 Ties are resolved in lexicographic order;
 3. Put the selected decision alternative at rank *i*;
 4. Delete the corresponding row and column from the relation table and restart until the table is empty.

 .. code-block:: pycon
+   :name: KohlerRanking
+   :caption: Computing a *Kohler* ranking
    :linenos:

    >>> from linearOrders import KohlerOrder